![]() |

 1286-1290

-On the death of Alexander III, his only surviving descendant and the recognised heiress to Scotland was Margaret, known as the Maid of Norway.
-She was the daughter of Erik II of Norway and Alexander's daughter, Margaret of Scotland.
-Margaret had been born at Tonsberg, Norway on 9th April, 1283, her mother had died in childbirth.
+On the death of Alexander III, whose sons Alexander and David had predeceased him, the king's only surviving descendant and the recognised heiress to Scotland were Margaret, known as the Maid of Norway.
+She was the daughter of Erik II of Norway and Alexander's only daughter, Margaret of Scotland.
+Margaret had been born at Tonsberg, Norway on 9th April 1283, when her mother had died in childbirth.

-The King of England proposed an advantageous marriage between Scotland's heiress and his son and heir, Edward, Prince of Wales, which would effectively place Scotland under English control.
+The King of England proposed an advantageous marriage between Scotland's heiress and his son and heir, Edward of Caernarvon, Prince of Wales, would effectively place Scotland under English control.
 By the terms of the treaty of Birgham in 1290 the marriage proposal was accepted by the Scots nobles on the premise that Edward recognised the independence of the Scottish nation.

 A year after the death of Margret's father, Erik II of Norway, in 1300, an imposter claiming to be Margaret appeared in Bergen, Norway.
-Regardless of the fact that Erik II himself had identified his daughter's body, she acquired the support of the citizens of Bergen and some of the clergy.
+Even though Erik II himself had identified his daughter's body, she acquired the support of the citizens of Bergen and some of the clergy.
 Both she and her husband were later convicted of fraud.
 The 'False Margareth' as she came to be known, was burned at the stake in 1301.